 Simple, smart, and easy fruit filled pastry pockets decorated with a gorgeous galaxy of colors!
-Thanks to Amazon for sponsoring this post.

 I spend a lot of time in the kitchen, so naturally the kids want to help out when I create recipes or prepare our meals.
 I love it when they help me, and cooking has become something of a bonding experience for us.
-For the most part they stick to pouring, measuring, and stirring, but lately, especially for Judah, they want to do more.
+For the most part they stick to pouring, measuring, and stirring, but lately, they want to do more.
 He likes watching cooking videos, and I even made him a little recipe book with picture instructions for simple snacks.
 We add to it every now and then, giving each recipe a cute name, and our latest addition is the magical “Cosmic Strawberry Pockets” which is a better-for-you take on the classic pop-tarts.
 The kids iced them themselves, and they had a ton of fun doing it!